facebook/zstd/doc/zstd_compression_format.md

-It can be noted that a skippable frame can be used to watermark a stream of concatenated frames embedding any kind of tracking information (even just an UUID).
+It can be noted that a skippable frame can be used to watermark a stream of concatenated frames embedding any kind of tracking information (even just a UUID).
 Users wary of such possibility should scan the stream of concatenated frames in an attempt to detect such frame for analysis or removal.